Frix-x/klippain-shaketune/docs/macros/vibrations_profile.md

-# Vibrations measurements
+# Machine vibrations profiles

-The `VIBRATIONS_CALIBRATION` macro helps you to identify the speed settings that exacerbate the vibrations of the machine (ie. where the frame and motors resonate badly).
+The `SPEED_VIBRATIONS_PROFILE` macro helps you to identify the speed settings that exacerbate the vibrations of the machine (ie. where the frame and motors resonate badly).
 This will help you to find the clean speed ranges where the machine is more silent and less prone to vertical fine artifacts on the prints.

   > **Warning**
   >